Kaedenn/noita-teleport/README.md

 # Custom locations

 Mods can define their own custom teleport locations by appending code to the `mods/kae_teleport/files/poi.lua` file.

-For example:
+The structure and API are still being designed.
+Stay tuned!

 ```lua